davetimmins/arcgis-react-redux-legend/README.md

 > **If you are using 4.3 or lower of the ArcGIS JS API then make sure you use version 1.x of this control, version 2.x is for the ArcGIS API v4.4 to v4.6., version 3.x is for v4.6 or higher**

+> **You can now achieve similar functionality using the base ArcGIS JS API with this [example](https://developers.arcgis.com/javascript/latest/sample-code/widgets-layerlist-legend/index.html) so consider that as an alternative to this component**

 To add to your site first make sure you have the dependencies installed, we assume you are using React, Redux and Esri Loader.
 For the full list refer to the [package.json](https://github.com/davetimmins/arcgis-react-redux-legend/blob/master/package.json) peerDependencies.

 `npm install esri-loader prop-types react react-dom react-redux redux redux-thunk arcgis-react-redux-legend`